-Washington scored a 59 on executive accountability by the Center for Public Integrity.
+Ohio scored a 63 on executive accountability by the Center for Public Integrity.
 Higher numbers indicate lower risk of corruption among executive branch officials.
 The measure aggregates and scores information on judicial review of executive action, use of executive orders, asset/disclosure of executive and cabinet, and the existence and use of other measures to regulate the power of executive branch.
-Washington is tied for 28th in terms of executive branch accountability.
+Ohio is tied for 22nd in terms of executive branch accountability.

-Washington scored a earning it a grade of B+ from U.S. PIRG in terms of public transparency.
+Ohio scored a earning it a grade of A+ from U.S. PIRG in terms of public transparency.
 This grade is based on the amount of detailed information on state budgets available to the public.

 Do agencies have adequate capacity and resources to achieve implementation of policies passed by the state legislature?
 What indicators and measures do government agencies utilize to guide decision making?
 To what extent do government departments and agencies collaborate?
 What structures exist to engage the public in decision- making processes?

 |Expenditure||% of General Fund|

 Communications as an arena of change is about the power to influence the values, worldviews, and understandings of the public at-large.

 Who owns the major media outlets in the state?
 What alternative (non-profit, non-corporate) media outlets exist?
 How much airtime do progressive organizations get in these outlets?